yenchanghsu/pkget/prepare_vlnce.md

 ## VLNCE preparation (https://github.com/jacobkrantz/VLN-CE)
-### Issue: import magnum inpython shows "libOpenGL.so.0 is not found"
+### Issue: import magnum in python shows "libOpenGL.so.0 is not found"
 Solution:

 1. Before creating the conda env for vlnce, do the steps here first.